-For the first time, the Peruvian National Forest and Wildlife Service approved the resizing of a Permanent Production Forest (PPF) in Ucayali.
-This groundbreaking decision paves the way for the creation of a new conservation area in the Peruvian Amazon.
+For the first time, the Peruvian National Forest and Wildlife Service approved the resizing of a Permanent Production Forest (PPF) for the creation of a protected area in Ucayali.
+This groundbreaking decision paves the way for the establishment of a new regional conservation area in the Peruvian Amazon.

 Nature and Culture International has been working for seven years to create CATA Regional Conservation Area in Ucayali, Peru.
 Despite support from local communities and authorities, Nature and Culture faced an immense barrier: 70% of the proposed area was under government control as a PPF.
 This meant forest within the area was open to timber concessions for logging.

-With your support, Nature and Culture conducted biological assessments and produced technical reports to catalyze the first-ever reduction of a PPF in Peru.
+With your support, Nature and Culture conducted biological assessments and produced technical reports to catalyze the first-ever reduction of a PPF for the creation of a protected area in Peru.
 The Peruvian National Forest and Wildlife Service agreed to officially reduce the PPF by 259,460 acres last week!

 “We had to demonstrate that the proposed area has greater potential for conservation than for wood extraction,” said Cristy Diaz, Technical Assistance from Nature and Culture Peru.

 Located in the Peruvian Amazon, the proposed CATA Regional Conservation Area spans fragile and biodiverse ecosystems such as isolated mountain ranges.
 Its forests are home to a spectacular array of wildlife, including the bald uakari (Cacajao calvus), the scarlet macaw (Ara macao), and the shihuahuaco (Dipteryx micrantha), a tree standing 160 feet tall.